pngjs/pngjs/README.md

 In addition we use a tolerance of 3 for 16 bit images in PhantomJS because PhantomJS seems to have non-compliant rules for downscaling 16 bit images.

- TODO: How to run the gamma tests
- TODO: How to run the tests in chrome

 Installation
 ===============
 ```